e-democracy/edem.group.member.info/README.txt

 This product customizes parts of the Group Membership viewlets provided by `gs.group.member.info`_.
-Currently, it defines the **E-Democracy Policies Info Content Provider** and this content provider to the Logged-In Member, Public Group, and Private Group membership viewlets.
+Currently, it defines the **E-Democracy Policies Info Content Provider** and adds his content provider to the Logged-In Member, Public Group, and Private Group membership viewlets.

 E-Democracy Policies Info Group Content Provider
 ================================================